Zevzzz/HA-Lab-WP3-Manipulation/README.md

 ## Overview

-Small MoveItPy demo for the Panda arm that launches RViz + MoveIt and runs a looped pose-goal motion from a Python node.
-The script samples random targets in a safe-ish workspace, plans with OMPL, and executes on the fake controllers.
-If you need a single fixed target or different bounds, edit `moveitpy_execute_node/pose_goal.py`.
+Small MoveItPy demo for the Panda arm that launches MoveIt + Isaac Sim and runs a looped pose-goal motion from a Python node.
+The script samples random targets in a safe-ish workspace, plans with OMPL, and executes on Isaac Sim.

 ## Build